filias/gpwebpay/README.md

 GPWEBPAY_MERCHANT_PRIVATE_KEY_PASSPHRASE = ""   # If any
 ```

-To use this package create a PaymentGateway:
+To use this package create a GpwebpayClient:

 ```python
 import base64